 You can calculate your annual State Bar fees and costs through My State Bar Profile, and then pay online by credit card or ACH (electronic check).
-Alternatively, you can download and print your fee statement to mail it in with a check payment.
+Alternatively, you can print the invoice generated online when you calculate your fees to mail along with a payment by check.

 Annual fees for active attorneys

 California Business and Professions Code section 6002.1 requires all licensees, regardless of their status, to maintain a current mailing address on the official records of the State Bar of California.
 California Rule of Court 9.9 requires attorneys to use My State Bar Profile to report changes to contact information and provide a private email address for State Bar communications.